VSBtechs/pythonworks/README.md

+# pythonworks
-# scheduledtimescrap
+#01 scheduledtimescrap
 scraping time from a website then using scheduler to send messages in certain time intervel gap
-#containssolcode for pythonchallenge.com
+#02 containssolcode for pythonchallenge.com